virteal/Inox/README.md

 Keywords are multi parts words with a `:` (colon) after each part and a final `;` (dot comma).

-`swap` is a predefined word that swaps the value at the top of the data stack with the next value on that stack. `prefix` is like the `&` operator but it joins the two pieces of text in reverse order so that the second becomes the prefix of the first one on the final text result.
+`swap` is a predefined word that swaps the value at the top of the data stack with the next value on that stack. `prefix` is somehow like the `&` operator but it joins the two pieces of text in reverse order so that the second becomes the prefix of the first one on the final text result.

 ```sh
 to tell-sign